Headshots NYC, NJ, and Denver

 Either works, but vertical headshots tend to be more common and versatile.

 Theater playbills typically use vertical headshots, as do most casting websites.
 In addition, some casting directors HATE horizontal headshots because they can't be easily flipped over to read the resume stapled to the back.
-They have to turn it after flipping (don't ask – we know it sounds crazy, but they're very busy people).
+They have to turn it after flipping (don't ask – we know it sounds crazy, but they're very busy people and having to flip and turn 1,000 headshots a day can get tedious).

 Note: we usually post horizontal headshots on our website because they look better on webpages.
 Even so, we still recommend our clients take vertical headshots with us for the increased versatility.
 Learn more about our Actor Headshot work here.